-With the support of Dr. Louis Cancellaro (MD, PhD; Interim Chair, Professor Emeritus) the ETSU Department of Psychiatry was created in 1978.
-The original resident class size of one, in December 1985, eventually expanded to 5 and we now enjoy a total complement of approximately 20 psychiatry and 10 med/psych residents.
+With the support of Dr. Louis Cancellaro (MD, PhD; Professor Emeritus) the ETSU Department of Psychiatry was created in 1978.
+The original resident class size of one, in December 1985, eventually expanded to 5 and we now enjoy a total complement of approximately 20 psychiatry residents.
 Our residency program will provide interested residents with the opportunity to develop the clinical skills to tackle complex issues in the field of psychiatry.

 Drs.
-Hal Elliott and Jill McCarley have fostered a philosophy of success through resident involvement, and work to promote the development of residents into successful practitioners of psychiatry.
+Jay Griffith and Shambhavi Chandraiah are fostering a philosophy of success through resident involvement, and work to promote the development of residents into successful practitioners of psychiatry.
 Our vision includes serving the region of East Tennessee and surrounding areas with comprehensive, individualized mental health care as we forge new territory in the advances of psychiatric treatment.

 For more information on our program, please click on: